Acacia Gardens

 Acacia Gardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Acacia Gardens has a high level of cultural diversity, with 45.5% of its population born overseas and 47.9% speaking a language other than English at home.
-Christianity is the predominant religion in Acacia Gardens, comprising 49.7% of people.
-Hinduism is notably overrepresented compared to Greater Sydney, making up 15.7% of Acacia Gardens' population versus 20.2%.
+Christianity is the dominant religion in Acacia Gardens, comprising 49.7% of the population.
+Hinduism, however, is overrepresented compared to Greater Sydney, making up 15.7% of Acacia Gardens' population versus 20.2%.

 Frequently Asked Questions - Diversity